coledot/nth/README.md

 ## why?

-an opportunity to learn Rust, and to scratch a commandline itch.
+an opportunity to learn Rust, and to scratch a command line itch.

 ### what about `cut`?